arnaud-lb/vim-php-namespace/README.markdown

     autocmd FileType php noremap <Leader>u :call PhpInsertUse()<CR>

-Then, hitting `\u` in normal or insert mode will import the class under the cursor.
+Then, hitting `\u` in normal or insert mode will import the class or function under the cursor.

 ``` php
 <?php
 new Response<-- cursor here or on the name; hit \u now to insert the use statement
 ```

-### Make class names fully qualified
+### Make class or function names fully qualified

-Expands the class name under the cursor to its fully qualified name.
+Expands the name under the cursor to its fully qualified name.

 To use this feature, add the following mappings  in `~/.vimrc`: